Sole Proprietorship vs. LLC Washington State

 Unlike corporations, which must complete several additional steps after filing their formation documents, nothing further is required of LLCs after approval of the Certificate of Formation.
 The members of Washington state LLCs do have the ability to write operating agreements that will outline how the company will be run.
 Having this document is not a requirement.
 Forming an LLC requires paying a $230 filing fee.

 If you need help deciding between a sole proprietorship vs. LLC Washington state, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.